SteveMama/DiffusionSync/README.md

 * d.
 More examples enroute testing. **Positive about going beta access before Jan 1st, 2022 for ads and commericials**
 * e.
 Currently researching possible levels on upscaling incl. diffusion models, for super-resolution on limited resources.
 * f. **Dated 29th Nov** Check DFS_BB2_hindi.mp4 for different AoV lip sync.
 Upscaling the video soon!
+* g. **Dated 29th Nov** HD version of DF_BB2_hindi is available at **https://youtu.be/b51Fr-SBMJM** .
+Experimented using Diffusion models to generate mouth pieces, note the indifferent output of the people in the background.
+This happens due to the dataset bias that Diffusion model has.
+But, progress seems good!
+* h.
+Next stop would be impose a mask layer and apply diffusion models. but still HD level lipsync is Goooood!!!!!